zhangyunhao116/skipset/readme.md

-From `v0.12.0`, you can use generic version APIs.
+From `v0.12.0` on, you can use a generic version of APIs.

-**Note that generic APIs are always slower than typed APIs, but are more suitable for some scenarios such as functional programming.**
+**Note that the generic APIs are always slower than typed APIs, but are more suitable for some scenarios such as functional programming.**

 > e.g. `New[int]` is \~2x slower than `NewInt`, and `NewFunc(func(a, b int) bool { return a < b })` is 1\~2x slower than `New[int]`.
 >